landscape design & planning

 Inspired by the images from a painting in which settlers seek refuge from the elements while waiting to cross a river the house and landscape also takes refuge behind a wall to protect it while also providing a dramatic sense of entry.

-Split into two parts the living and private areas require the owners to experience the outside elements while moving between the two.
+The residence is split into living and private areas requiring the owners to experience the outside environment when moving between the two.

 Par 5 Hole Redesign: